lynaghk/zmq-async/README.markdown

 Each thread blocks with the appropriate selection construct (`zmq_poll` and `alts!!`, respectively) rather than an explicit polling loop.
 Thus, each thread must initially communicate with the other via the other's transport.
 The core.async thread notifies the ZeroMQ thread that it needs to do something by writing to an in-process control socket ("the ZeroMQ control socket").
-However, since Java objects cannot be serialized over ZeroMQ, the core.async thread communicates "out-of-band" to the ZeroMQ thread via a java.util.concurrent queue (basically just yelling on the ZeroMQ control socket "yo, I just put something on the queue for you to handle").
+However, since Java objects cannot be serialized over ZeroMQ, the core.async thread communicates "out-of-band" to the ZeroMQ thread via a java.util.concurrent queue (basically just yelling on the ZeroMQ control socket "Unblock yo, I just put something on the queue for you to handle").
-Depending on what the queue references, the ZeroMQ thread will either:
+The ZeroMQ thread will take from the queue and then:

 + write a value out to a ZeroMQ socket, `[sock-id val]`, where `val` can be a string (TODO: ByteArray, or ByteBuffer)
 + register a new socket, `[:register sock-id sock]`, where `sock-id` is a string and `sock` is a ZeroMQ socket object that is ready to be read from or written to (i.e., it has already been bound or connected).